-KWR Watercycle Research Institute, Bruine de Bruin, January 2016
+KWR Watercycle Research Institute, Bruine de Bruin, revised version August 2017

-The research leading to these results has received funding from the European Union Seventh Framework Programme (FP7/2007-2013) under grant agreement no. 619039

-This publication reflects only the author's views and the European Union is not liable for any use that may be made of the information contained therein.
+The research leading to these results has received funding from the European Union Seventh Framework Programme (FP7/2007-2013) under grant agreement no. 619039 This publication reflects only the author's views and the European Union is not liable for any use that may be made of the information contained therein.